jotnguyen/Lafferty.co-v2/content/blog/vlookup return entire row.md

 ## Step-by-step Explanation

 I’ve gotten to know Vlookups really well over the years.
-If you need a quick refresher, Vlookup is a great way to match data aross columns or spreadsheets quickly.
-It takes a value in one column, finds it’s exact match value in a an array of columns, and returns a specific value in that array that has the same row of your specific value.
+If you need a quick refresher, Vlookup is a great way to match data across columns or spreadsheets quickly.
+It takes a value in one column, finds it’s exact match value in a an array of columns, and returns a specific value in that array that has the same value of your specific value.

 [![Screen-Shot-2019-06-01-at-7-10-36-AM.png](https://i.postimg.cc/QCWG9z8t/Screen-Shot-2019-06-01-at-7-10-36-AM.png)](https://postimg.cc/2LmXg2BR)